davidlohner/Corona_Anleitungen/en/en_Anleitung_Videoschnitt_Windows.md

 ![](https://i.imgur.com/eAg9Fgb.png)

 ```
-last update: 31.03.2020
+last update: 07.04.2020
 ```
 # Cut and trim videos with Avidemux (Windows/Linux)
-Often you have unwanted sequences at the beginning or end of a self-produced video by switching the camera on and off.
-Often you want to remove a sequence from the video quickly.
-Avidemux offers Linux and Windows users a quick and easy way to shorten and cut.
+There are often unwanted sequences at the beginning or end of a self-produced video by switching the camera on and off.
+In those cases you may want to remove a sequence from the video easily.
+Avidemux offers Linux and Windows users a quick and easy way to shorten and cut videos.

 #### Overview